LiberTEM/LiberTEM/docs/source/dask.rst

 :class:`~libertem.executor.delayed.DelayedJobExecutor` will use this existing :code:`udf.merge()` function to assemble the final results, in the same way it is used to assemble partial results in each partition.
-This is carried out by wrapping the :code:`udf.merge()` in :code:`dask.delayed` call.
+This is carried out by wrapping the :code:`udf.merge()` in :code:`dask.delayed` calls.

 However, the user can also specify a :meth:`~libertem.udf.base.UDFMergeAllMixin.merge_all()` method on their UDF that combines all partial results from the workers to the complete result in a single step.
-This allows the :class:`~libertem.executor.delayed.DelayedJobExecutor` to produce a streamlined task tree, which then gives Dask greater scope to parellise the merge step and reduce data transfers.
+This allows the :class:`~libertem.executor.delayed.DelayedJobExecutor` to produce a streamlined task tree, which then gives Dask greater scope to parallelise the merge step and reduce data transfers.

 This example shows the task tree first with the built-in wrapper for :code:`udf.merge()` and then the stramlined one after defining :code:`merge_all()`.
 In tests the streamlined